 Yes, Counseling and Mental Health Services (CAMHS) are available.
 Please see this Message from CAMHS Chief Barbara Lewis, MD.

-Do we still need to provide immunization information by January 4, 2021?
+Did I still need to provide immunization information by January 4, 2021?

 If you are not on campus this does not apply, given that the spring semester will be online.